mykaul/msgpack/spec.md

 ### bin format family

-Bin format family stores an byte array in 2, 3, or 5 bytes of extra bytes in addition to the size of the byte array.
+Bin format family stores a byte array in 2, 3, or 5 bytes of extra bytes in addition to the size of the byte array.

-    bin 8 stores a byte array whose length is upto (2^8)-1 bytes:
+    bin 8 stores a byte array whose length is up to (2^8)-1 bytes:
     +--------+--------+========+
     |  0xc4  |XXXXXXXX|  data  |
     +--------+--------+========+

-    bin 16 stores a byte array whose length is upto (2^16)-1 bytes:
+    bin 16 stores a byte array whose length is up to (2^16)-1 bytes:
     +--------+--------+--------+========+
     |  0xc5  |YYYYYYYY|YYYYYYYY|  data  |
     +--------+--------+--------+========+

-    bin 32 stores a byte array whose length is upto (2^32)-1 bytes:
+    bin 32 stores a byte array whose length is up to (2^32)-1 bytes:
     +--------+--------+--------+--------+--------+========+
     |  0xc6  |ZZZZZZZZ|ZZZZZZZZ|ZZZZZZZZ|ZZZZZZZZ|  data  |
     +--------+--------+--------+--------+--------+========+